 Kickstarter is a global platform.
 You likely will have some international shipments in your rewards tiers.

-Shipwire warehouses can ship domestic and international orders from any facility.
+Shipwire fulfillment centers can ship domestic and international orders from any facility.
 When you set up your account, product, and shipping options in Shipwire, you will go through a process that will optimize your international shipping.
-Shipwire helps you with every step involved, and our global network of fulfillment warehouses means you have the option of having your products already located near your international customers and can avoid having to deal with those matters.
+Shipwire helps you with every step involved, and our global network of fulfillment centers means you have the option of having your products already located near your international customers and can avoid having to deal with those matters.

 One important piece of data you can determine early in the process will be your product’s Harmonized Tariff System (HTS) Code.
 Harmonized Tariff System codes are also required by customs and border patrol to understand what is in the shipment and what the tax rate should be.